ligurio/swebok-v3/2_software_design.md

 interface.
 This process includes three core activities:

-- _User analysis._ In this phase, the designer analyzes the users’ tasks, the working environ- ment, other software, and how users interact with other people.
+- _User analysis._ In this phase, the designer analyzes the users’ tasks, the working environment, other software, and how users interact with other people.
 - _Software prototyping._ Developing prototype software help users to guide the evolution of the interface.